dsayers/virtual-agent-app/README.md

 ## Configuring the Update Address Demo

-Configuring this customization enables you to show how WVA can integrate with external systems of record.
-Address updates made using the WVA will also update the user's address in an external "CRM" system.
-You'll find instructions for how to best show this integration in the separately published demo script.
-(Include pointer to document or blog posting.)
+By configuring the Update Address demo, you can show how WVA integrates with external systems of record.
+Once configured, WVA will synchronize all address updates with an external "CRM" system.
+A full demo script providing instructions for how you can best show this integration will be published separately and a pointer will be included here when that's available.

 In this step, you will invoke a client workspace that has a custom layout that changes how the **Update Address** intent interacts.
 This workspace can be used by multiple individuals at the same time.
-You can also set up and invoke your own workspace, perhaps so you can customize it further, but those steps are not documented in this README.
+You can also set up and invoke your own workspace, perhaps so you can customize it further.
+However, those steps are not documented in this README.

 ##### WVA Configure Tool
 1. Navigate to your Watson™ Virtual Agent Configure tool.